 A: Corporate owned life insurance and company-provided group life insurance are very different.
 Corporate owned life insurance is an insurance policy taken out on its employees.
 It pays the company should something happen to an employee or employees.
 Group life policies, on the other hand, cover employees and pay beneficiaries should tragedy strike.

 A: It’s harder for you to get individual life insurance if you have a pre-existing medical condition.
 But group life insurance has a high acceptance rate.
-That being said, while your group life insurance will cover you if you have an illness, you won’t get any of the personalized benefits that individual life insurance riders can offer.
+So, your group life insurance will cover you if you have an illness.
+But you won’t get any of the personalized benefits that individual life insurance riders can offer.
 Nor will you be able to individually tailor your plan to fit your needs.
 This can be troublesome if you have medical conditions and want to provide your family with the best protection.

 A: One exclusion from your group life insurance policy is it will not cover you if you are laid off due to being in the hospital too long.
-Say you get in a major car accident and are on disability leave for a while but end up having to be gone so long that your company lets you go.
+Say you get in a major car accident and are on disability leave so long that your company lets you go.
 In this case, your group life insurance would mostly likely be gone too.